Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![](../../media/CopilotFeatures.png)

-1. **Start Inline Chat (1)** feature allows you to ask questions or provide feedback directly within your code editor while using the GitHub Copilot.
+1. **Start in Editor (1)** feature allows you to ask questions or provide feedback directly within your code editor while using the GitHub Copilot.

 1. **Explain This (2)** feature gives a detailed explanation of how the code works and its functionality.